micropsi-industries/micropsi-integration-sdk/README.md

                         for motion streaming. (default: localhost) --server-address SERVER_ADDRESS
-                        Address that the mirai dev server should listen on. (default: 0.0.0.0)
+                        Address that the mirai dev server should listen on. (default: 0.0.0.0) --always-fail         Cause the dev server to respond to every request with a failure message.
+                        (default: False)

 Usage example:
 # mirai-dev-server --robot-file examples/cartesian_velocity_robot.py